zevo-enterprise/zevo-enterprise/README.md

 ---

+## Razor on the Flesh

+---

+## Navalha na carne

+---

 <h3> An old, painful issue: What are the names of Noah's sons?
 Shem, Ham, and Japheth.
 What is Semitism?
 It refers to those who favor the descendants of Shem.
 What is antisemitism?
-It refers to those who are against the descendants of Shem. <h3>
+It refers to those who are against the descendants of Shem. ??? <h3>

 ---